magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42806-new-company-registration-email-is-sent-each-time-an-existing-company-is-updated-via-reset-api.md

 <ins>Steps to reproduce</ins>:

 1. Create a company account.
-1. Use `​/V1​/company​/<company_id>` PUT endpoint.
+1. Use `/V1​/company​/<company_id>` endpoint.
 To update the created company, see [update the company](https://devdocs.magento.com/guides/v2.4/b2b/company-object.html#update-the-company) in our developer documentation.
 Here is a sample payload below:

 ```php
 {